Supporting Long-Term Oral Health

 How do you prevent food from getting trapped around implants?

-While food getting trapped around implants is common, a few daily habits can help reduce buildup and keep the area clean.
+While food getting trapped around implants is common, a few daily habits may help reduce buildup and keep the area clean.
 Here are some ways to minimise food accumulation:

 - Brush carefully around the gumline: